 Since the festivals’ first outing in the year 2000, at Brisbane Powerhouse, more than 60,000 film-lovers have immersed themselves in the BQFF experience.

 The Brisbane Powerhouse was reopened in 2000, an election year for the Brisbane City Council, by then Lord Mayor, Councillor Jim Soorley.
 Built in a decommissioned power station, the “Centre for the Arts” was one of the culminations of Soorley’s $4 billion Urban Renewal program.
 It was also a major addition to the Brisbane arts scene.
 It is of particular interest then, that one of the highest profile events of the Brisbane Powerhouse’s inaugural program was the first screening of the Brisbane Queer Film and Video Weekend - Kelly McWilliam, “We’re Here all Week: Public Formation and the Brisbane Queer Film Festival.”
 Queensland Review 14.2 (2007).

-Presently in its 20th year and now screening at New Farm Cinemas, BQFF continues to be Queensland’s only regular public film festival dedicated to explicitly queer films.
+Presently in its 21st year and now screening at New Farm Cinemas, BQFF continues to be Queensland’s only regular public film festival dedicated solely to Queer films.

 The festival is run by volunteers from the community, and we rely on sponsorship and funding from grants, to produce the festival.